Join us at COIN’s first Integration Conference and Launch: Leading on Integration

 This session will focus on the role of the arts in strengthening good relations across difference:

-Yousiff Meah from Luton Tigers on the use of theatre and movement to break down barriers
+Yousiff Meah from Luton Tigers will talk about the role of arts and movement in building empathy and understanding

 To register for the conference please email firstname.lastname@example.org.